 Nitrates

 The SWCD and ODA would like to know more about the source of nitrates in the Management Area.
-The SWCD and ODA may seek researchers/partners to conduct a study to evaluate nitrates that will ill work together to develop a sampling plan that will answer two questions: 1) what is the source of the nitrates, and 2) are they diminishing over time in ground and surface water.
+The SWCD and ODA may seek researchers/partners to conduct a study to evaluate nitrates that will answer two questions: 1) what is the source of the nitrates, and 2) are they diminishing over time in ground and surface water.

 Turbidity